cyverse-archive/DiscoveryEnvironmentBackend/services/NotificationAgent/README.markdown

 ### Primary Configuration

-The notification agent gets most of its configuration settings from Apache Zookeeper.
-These configuration settings are uploaded to Zookeeper using Clavin, a command-line tool maintained by iPlant that allows configuration properties and access control lists to be easily uploaded to Zookeeper.
-Please see the Clavin documentation for information about how to upload configuration settings.
+The notification agent reads in its configuration from a file.
+By default, it will look for the file at /etc/iplant/de/notificationagent.properties, but you can override the path by passing the notification agent the --config setting at start up.
-Here's an example notification agent configuraiton file:
+Here's an example notification agent configuration file:

 ```properties
 # Database connection settings.